 Christmas is a famous celebration in the Western Hemisphere.
-Even if they don’t celebrate it in your country, you might have heard about it on TV, movies, or the internet.
+Even if they don’t celebrate it in your country, you might have heard about it on TV, in movies, or on the internet.
 The U.S. is particularly famous for this celebration, but does its southern neighbor celebrate it?
 If so, how do they celebrate Christmas in Mexico?

 If you’re curious about this subject, here you will learn a little more about it.
 What do they eat?
 What do they do?
 Who do they spend it with?
 Is it a big deal in Mexico?
 How is it different from Christmas in the U.S. or other western countries?
 Let’s learn more about it, shall we?